-Ever had that sinking feeling when your account gets locked, even after what felt like a small loss?
+Have you ever felt confused when your account gets locked, even though the loss seemed small?
 You’re not alone.
-The culprit is often the Topstep daily loss limit.
+This often happens because of the Topstep daily loss limit, an intraday rule that causes more failures than breaking the maximum loss limit itself.
 It’s a subtle rule that trips up more traders than outright blowing up an account.

 Here, H2T Funding will break down exactly how the daily loss limit Topstep works, and show you real examples.
 We also explain how it differs from trailing drawdown so you can avoid unnecessary failures.